Archi-25/Tatvasoft-Internship/README.md

 Day3 - Introduction to .Net core web API, Swagger UI and understand n-layer architecture, Created some APIs.

 Day4- Understand Code First Approach , Understand LINQ, Understand how to write LINQ queries with Code First Approach.

+Day5- Difference between Authorization and Authentication.
+Applied authentication in sign in and authorization while accessing data with the help of Book API , using JWT service.